At a glance

 Data classification standards are the discrete rulesets that govern how data should be governed across different industries, including:

-Classifying data, specifically PII and sensitive information, is essential to GDPR compliance.
+Classifying data, specifically personally identifiable information (PII) and sensitive information, is essential to GDPR compliance.
 As a refresher, GDPR is the landmark privacy law in the EU, offering consumer data rights to EU citizens and regulating businesses who process consumer data in the EU.

 GDPR Article 4 offers a clear, but broad definition of personal data: